Vignesh-Deenadayalan-000522364/Jenkins/README.md

-I have Pushed the Files from CMD
+I have Pushed the Files from CMD and trying to update from github